-An independent inquiry into antisemitism is taking place at Goldsmiths, with an open call for evidence.
+An independent inquiry into antisemitism is taking place at Goldsmiths, which includes an open call for evidence.

 The purpose of the inquiry is to determine whether Jewish students or staff have experienced antisemitism in the course of their studies or work at Goldsmiths.